diayan/trones/README.md

 # Trones!
 Trones uses the ICE and Fire API to retrieve the Game of Thrones houses.
 This app uses no external libraries or packages.
-It is built using Swift 5.1 and SwiftUI.
+Trones uses some of Apple's latest tehcnologies and achieved an 82% test coverage.
+It is also been architectured to easily scale by decoupling dependencies.
+It supports both dark and light mode based on system settings.

 # Technologies Used
 1. SwiftUi